 Northern pike numbers have remained relatively low for several years.
 Pike are capable of causing significant predation on catchable trout and suckers.
-The stomachs of 121 pike were examined over the year.
-Fifty-five (45%) were empty.
+During the summer of 1999, the stomachs of 121 pike were examined.
+Fifty-five (55%) were empty.
 Of the remaining pike, 85% had ingested trout ranging in length from 4 to 10 inches.
 Spottail shiner incidence in stomachs was next at 9% and yellow perch were found in 6% of the stomachs.
 Though perch are the most populous fish in the reservoir, it appears that soft-rayed fishes are much preferred over spiny-rayed fishes by pike.

-Walleye gill net CPUE has remained steady, and averaged size increased.
+Walleye gill net CPUE has remained steady.
+The decrease in average size is indicative of increased recruitment.
 Walleye were introduced in 1987 due to local demand and to help control numbers of yellow perch illegally introduced.
 No trout were found in 18 walleye stomachs examined in 1998; however, 5 of 24 walleye examined in 1999 had eaten trout.
 Perch also appear to be a major food item for walleyes.

-Gill net catch-rates for yellow perch are declining, but average size has remained stable.
+Gill net catch-rates for yellow perch have declined since the high catch-rate experienced in1997, but average size has remained relatively stable.
 Perch are becoming a much sought-after fish by anglers and good catches are made at all times of the year.

-Smallmouth bass, which flushed downstream from Bear Paw Lake, have grown well in the reservoir due to the abundance of crayfish and are being caught on a regular basis.
-A plant of 5,000 2-inch bass was made in 1998 and 1999.
+Smallmouth bass, which initially flushed downstream from Bear Paw Lake, have grown well in the reservoir due to the abundance of crayfish and are being caught on a regular basis.
 Stomach content analysis of smallmouth bass indicates a preference for crayfish, followed by spottail shiners and yellow perch.

 The use of live minnows for bait was allowed beginning in March of 2000.
 The regulation is intended to increase harvest of northern pike and perhaps open up a winter fishery for walleye.
+The trout daily limit was reduced from 5/day to 3/day in March of 2002 due to increasing fishing pressure.

-Summary of gill net catches and relative abundance of fishes in Beaver Creek Reservoir, 1974-00.
+Summary of gill net catches and relative abundance of fishes in Beaver Creek Reservoir, 1974-01.
 Table 1.